 April 7, 2020: In response the ongoing public health emergency and to support social distancing measures, ALL WaterNSW Dams and Recreation areas will be closed to public access until further notice.
 Please check the WaterNSW website for updates.

-Cataract Dam is one of the oldest and most picturesque dams in Sydney.
-The castle-like sandstone building on top of the wall and fanciful outlet tower evoke a sense of importance.
-At the time of its construction from 1902 to 1907, Cataract Dam was the biggest engineering project in Australia and the fourth biggest in the world.
+Located on the Cataract River and only a short 10 minute drive from the main strip of shops in the gorgeous town of Appin, Cataract Dam is one of the oldest and most picturesque dams in Sydney.
+Its castle-like sandstone architecture and tower make for a beautiful site to see.
+At the time of its construction from 1902 to 1907, Cataract Dam was one of the biggest engineering products in Australia and the fourth biggest in the world.

 Cataract Dam is unique in retaining a set of handsome cottages which date from the dam’s construction, built with ‘ashlar’ (precisely cut) sandstone quarried on site.
 Accommodation can be booked for short stays.
 The official quarters is a particularly fine example of a Federation Queen Anne bungalow, with matching outbuildings and landscaped gardens surrounded by a castle-like sandstone fence.
 When built, the house contained a board room, offices, four bedrooms and a kitchen.